Miazhi24/Miazhi24/README.md

 Here are a few highlights of my work:

-1. **Project 1:** [ChessChums](https://github.com/Miazhi24/ChessChums) - A 2 player chess game programed without an engine in order to demonstrate the capabilies of Python.
+1. **Project 1:** [ChessChums](https://github.com/ees4ykg) - A 2 player chess game programed without an engine in order to demonstrate the capabilies of Python. a collaborative project with my friend [Eesa]()

 Feel free to explore my repositories to discover more about my coding journey and the projects I've been working on!